scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Pizza for breakfast, lunch, and dinner.
 Got to eat those leftovers.

+### Day 453

+Breakfast sandwich for breakfast after a fun workout involving a ton of planks, then for lunch Soylent, and for dinner panera.
+I was out buying envelopes so I figured I'd grab some broccoli cheddar soup

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/